-Hearn says his business hasn't been too badly affected by the recession or the explosion of digital camera-wielding 'point-and-press merchants' (amateur and professional).
+Hearn says his business hasn't been too badly affected by the explosion of digital camera-wielding 'point-and-press merchants' (amateur and professional).
 "The internet can be a dangerous place for brides.
 There are many so-called photographers using flashy websites and social media to disguise their lack of expertise.
 I'm not cheap.
 I have my prices and stick to them, but it's really about the quality of images and value for money I offer."

 Guy's three key lessons

 - "When choosing what business to start, do what you feel is right rather than looking elsewhere for your inspiration"